matiasbeckerle/basic-git-flow/README.md

 - `johndoe/fix/20170221/PROJECT-123/fix-memory-leak`.
 It contains almost everything right?
 Well... actually user and date is available through Git if you want to ommit them.
 - `fix-memory-leak`.
 When there is no project management tool or is a task hard to clasify.

-_Personal note: I like to use lower case and dashes (instead of spaces) as much as I can (except when tied to a project management tool and I need to refer a ticket ID)._
+_Note: I like to use lower case and dashes (instead of spaces) as much as I can (except when tied to a project management tool and I need to refer a ticket ID)._

 ### Step 3: working (the fun part)